quangthangisme/tp/docs/UserGuide.md

 **Value formats**:

-Name & Location:
+Name, Location and Tag:
 * Provide one or more keywords separated by spaces.
 * Keywords are case-insensitive and support partial matches.

 Start & End Time:
 * Provide one or more closed intervals, each written as: `[<INTERVAL_START>/<INTERVAL_END>]`.
 * Each datetime must follow the format: `YY-MM-DD HH:MM`.
 * At least one of the two bounds must be specified.
+You can replace an empty bounds using `-`.

 Contact:
 * Provide contact indices (as shown in the current contact list).